What are Therapeutic Boarding Schools?

 Often nestled in tranquil suburban or pastoral settings, these schools provide a serene backdrop conducive to healing and learning.
 They frequently serve as the progressive step in treatment journeys for adolescents transitioning from outpatient counseling, wilderness therapy programs, or short-term residential treatments, offering a structured yet empathetic path towards personal development and well-being.

-Most private therapeutic programs are situated in rural areas with beautiful surroundings, animals and other therapeutic tools they incorporate to create a “milieu” therapeutic environment.
+Most private therapeutic boarding school programs create a “milieu” — a broad therapeutic environment.
 The experience will often be accompanied with outdoor, back-to-nature experiences such as skiing or snowboarding, hiking, horseback riding, camping, swimming, and various individual or team sports.

 There are a wide range of options to consider (depending on the severity of the child’s issues), from “lock-down” facilities and 24/7 surveillance for really difficult teens, to open campuses with less adult supervision.
 In most cases, students will invariably have a structured daily schedule, learn to speak respectfully, and have limited distractions.
 Students are usually required to remain on the campus, incorporating family visits and home visits at scheduled times.
 Most programs do not allow the student to have a smart phone or a computer, other than in the school setting for online classes.
 A distraction-free environment is a hallmark of programs that are designed to bring about change in a child’s thinking and actions.